Mickey Morandini: 1998–1999: Chicago Cubs

 In 1998, Morandini posted a .296 batting average, along with 172 hits, 8 home runs, and 53 RBI, all career highs.
 He and the Cubs also appeared in the 1998 National League Division Series, but lost to the Atlanta Braves.
 Morandini made his only appearance in the Most Valuable Player award balloting, tying with Javy López for 24th in the voting.
-Morandini's production declined in 1999, as he hit .241 and scored 60 runs, and he chose free agency after the season, signing with the Montréal Expos in January 2000.
+Morandini's production declined in 1999, as he hit .241 and scored 60 runs, and he chose free agency after the season, signing with the Montreal Expos in January 2000.

 2000: Last season and retirement

-Two months after signing with Montréal, the Phillies purchased his rights from the Expos, and he returned to Philadelphia for the 2000 season.
+Two months after signing with Montreal, the Phillies purchased his rights from the Expos, and he returned to Philadelphia for the 2000 season.
 After batting .252 and hitting four triples for the Phillies, they traded him to the Toronto Blue Jays in August for Rob Ducey.
 Morandini played his final two months in the American League, batting at the bottom of the order for the Jays.
 He had 29 hits in 107 at-bats, good for a .271 average, and stole a base.